MetaAstronaut/vadim-group-website-v2/src/content/pages/marine-rv.md

 # Marine & RV Repair Services in Orlando

-## Professional Restoration for Boats and RVs

-Boats and recreational vehicles require specialized handling.
-The Vadim Group provides careful, detail-oriented repair and restoration for marine and RV owners who want work they can rely on.
+## Specialized repair and restoration for boats and RVs — delivered with clean workmanship, honest pricing, and reliable, stress-free service in the Orlando area

 From structural repairs to interior restoration, electrical troubleshooting, and engine/mechanical work, we help keep your boat or RV safe, functional, and ready for the road (or water).